How do I get vaccinated without an appointment?

 You cannot choose a vaccine yourself.
 In the Netherlands, the vaccines made by Moderna and BioNTech/Pfizer are currently being used as standard.
 Would you prefer the Janssen vaccine?
 Please first contact the local GGD to ask whether they have the Janssen vaccine in stock.
 Which vaccine you receive for your first shot will depend on where get vaccinated.
 The second shot will usually be the same vaccine as the first shot.
 People with a serious immune disorder who have been invited for a third shot by their medical specialist will always receive an mRNA vaccine (Moderna or BioNTech/Pfizer).
 This is regardless of the vaccine they were given for their first and second shots.

-Do you want to make an appointment for your first, second or extra vaccination?
+Of course, you can also make an appointment for your coronavirus vaccination.
 Make an appointment online at coronavaccinatie-afspraak.nl or by telephone via the number stated in the invitation letter.
-This also applies to people who have been invited by the medical specialist for a third injection.
+This also applies to people who have been invited by the medical specialist for a third or fourth injection.

-If you would prefer the Janssen vaccine, we recommend that you contact your local GGD first to ask whether they have the Janssen vaccine in stock.
+If you would prefer the Janssen or Novavax vaccine, we recommend that you contact your local GGD first to ask whether they have the Janssen or Novavax vaccine in stock.

 The vaccination process